- Travel and Places»

 FOURTH MENU: CONFIRMATION

 After the payment option, what you just to do is Click the PROCEED TO PAYMENT button.
-Then you are automatically taken onto the CONFIRMATION page.
+Then you are automatically taken to the CONFIRMATION page.
 Now, all you have to do is just click the PRINT option.
 Your confirmation page or Special Entry Darshan Receipt will be opened.
 Take the print out from the very same screen and keep two copies with you for a smooth darshan.

-Note: The receipt will show all valid information like the amount you paid, name of the pilgrim who booked the ticket, No. of persons, ID Card No., the time and venue to report at, and the booked date and time along with your photo as well that of your companion.
+Note: The receipt will show all valid information like the amount you paid, the name of the pilgrim who booked the ticket, No. of persons, ID Card No., the time and venue to report at, and the booked date and time along with your photo as well that of your companion.
 You need to carry 2 copies of the receipt and the ID card (in original) used for booking the ticket to show at the time of darshan.
 Please read the SED Receipt carefully as it has listed some important information to the pilgrim.